guanjue/S3V2_IDEAS_ESMP/manuals/run_S3V2_IDEAS_in_Docker.md

 ```
 docker container run --rm -it -m 15G test_s3v2
 ```
+##### Noted!
+For request 5GB is enough for just running the testing data.
+So user can simply change the "15G" to "5G" in this command.

 #### Step4: run S3V2-IDEAS pipeline on the testing datasets in Docker container.
 ##### A Docker container is similar to a Terminal.